-The pescatarian diet is essentially a vegetarian diet that includes fish and seafood.
-Meanwhile, a ketogenic diet reduces carbohydrates enter a metabolic state of ketosis.
+The pescatarian diet is a vegetarian diet that includes fish and seafood.
+Meanwhile, a ketogenic diet reduces carbohydrates in order to enter a metabolic state of ketosis.

-If you’re interested in a very low-carb eating approach and would like to get your nutrition from plant-based foods, fish, and seafood — the pescatarian keto diet might work for you.
+If you’re interested in a very low-carb eating approach and want to get your nutrition from plant-based foods, fish, and seafood, the pescatarian keto diet might work for you.

-This article shows you why combining pescatarian and keto diets may be a good idea, a list of foods you can eat, tips for getting started, and a sample meal plan.
+This article discusses why combining pescatarian and keto diets may be a good idea, provides a list of foods you can eat, offers tips for getting started, and provides a sample meal plan.

 Benefits of Combining Keto and the Pescatarian Diet